 STUDIO COURSES: Students enrolled in fine arts studio courses are responsible for buying any supplies required for satisfactory completion of the course.
 All studio courses are open to both beginning and advanced students.
 Advanced students may work on individual projects.

-ART 101: Art History I
+ART 101: Art History I: Prehistory to the Renaissance

 (Formerly FA 101)